PhD Scholarships in Small Business, Innovation and Regional Development

 Durham University Business School invites applications from prospective PhD candidates with outstanding academic achievement and research potential, specifically interested in supporting SMEs in the region (i.e., micro, small and medium sized firms, social enterprises, non-profits in the North-East of England).
 The selected students will benefit from joining a team of academics that has ongoing projects and connections in their topic area.
 This allows for the development of a rich professional network and access to fieldwork.

-We encourage research proposals that are academically rigorous but also likely highly beneficial to SMEs in the region.
+Supported by Durham University Business School’s Smart & Scale programme, we encourage research proposals that are academically rigorous but also likely highly beneficial to SMEs in the region.
 Specifically, applications involving collaboration with regional SMEs are encouraged as well as inter-disciplinary projects.
 Similarly, we encourage proposals related to policy debates and infrastructure support (e.g., entrepreneurial ecosystems, Local Growth Hubs, Enterprise Zones) for SMEs and start-ups.
 The final thesis will therefore be of academic importance and practical relevance to advancing business enterprise, innovation, and regional development in the UK.
 Proposals with no link or just a tangential focus on SMEs in the North-East of England will not be considered.

-Applications for this funding are open to UK students only.
+Applications for this funding are open to full-time UK students only.
 Successful applicants will have the cost of home tuition fees covered for the full duration of their studies.
-The scholarship also includes a tax-free stipend, set at £17,668 per year (as per UKRI).
+The scholarship also includes a tax-free stipend, set at £18,622 per year (as per UKRI).
 This stipend is paid to the student directly and monthly to cover living costs.